 Hosted predictive dialer systems work by looking at how many agents you have logged in, making a certain amount of phone calls, patching consumers when they pick up the phone to available agents, and predicting how many agents will be available using a simple algorithm.
 We’ll describe the different variables of hosted predictive dialer systems and how they are used.

 Concurrent Call Ratios

-Campaigns and List Management
+Dialer Campaigns and List Management

-Number of Optimal Agents
+Optimal Number of Agents

 Hosted Predictive Dialer Systems

 Contact us to speak with a product specialist who can help you make the right decision or to simply learn more about hosted predictive dialers.